theolivenbaum/resin/README.md

 # Sir.Resin

 This is a search engine and language model framework.
-Its graph API lets you project a language model onto a search tree.
+Its API lets you project a language model onto a search tree.

 It supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics or anything else really.